cbfacademy/react-starter-files/props-and-state/README.md

 _Hint: you will need to add unique IDs/Keys to each headphones object and add a key attribute when displaying them in the `GadgetList` component_

-## Task: useState Hook - ClickCounter.js
+## Task: useState Hook - ClickCounter.jsx

-1. Create a new file called ClickCounter.js under the components  folder
+1. Create a new file called ClickCounter.jsx under the components folder

 1. Add the code for a functional component called ClickCounter that increments a counter when a button is clicked